A Date with Your Family

-A Date with Your Family is a 1950 10-minute social engineering short film presented by Simmel-Meservey, directed by Edward G. Simmel, and written by Arthur V. Jones primarily to show youth how to act and behave with parents during dinner to have a pleasant time.
+A Date with Your Family is a 1950 10-minute social engineering short film presented by Simmel-Meservey, directed by Edward G. Simmel, and written by Arthur V. Jones, with Miriam Bucher as editor, primarily to show youth how to act and behave with parents during dinner to have a pleasant time.

+Plot

 The subject family consists of a father, mother and their children - a daughter, older son and a younger son.
 The narrator tells what happens with the family; what should happen during the meal, what types of manners and socializing should be exhibited to not sour the time with your family and what should not happen.

+Context

-There are many stereotypical views of each person to coincide with the preferred image of a nuclear family in the post-war era of the 1950s.
+There are traditional views of each person to coincide with the image of a nuclear family in the post-war United States in the 1950s.